Home Depot workers petition to form 1st store-wide union

 “While we will of course work through the NLRB process, we do not believe unionization is the best solution for our associates,” Gorman said in an email.

-Vincent Quiles, a store employee who is leading the petition, did not immediately respond to messages seeking comment.
-Quiles told The Philadelphia Inquirer that he delivered the petition with 103 workers signatures to the federal labor board Tuesday.
-He told the newspaper workers felt exploited during the pandemic and were concerned with compensation, staffing and working conditions.
+Vincent Quiles, a store employee who is leading the petition, said he delivered the petition with 103 workers' signatures to the federal labor board Tuesday.

+He said discontent with compensation and working conditions rose as employees felt strained during the pandemic.

+Quiles, who makes $19.25 an hour in the receiving department, said he and other workers felt they could have benefited more from the record profits Home Depot made during the pandemic, as demand grew for home improvement projects.
+He pointed to two bonuses he received last year that amounted to less than $400.

 Home Depot, based in Atlanta, employs about 500,000 people at its 2,316 stores in the U.S., Canada and Mexico.

-Worker discontent have galvanized labor movements at several major companies in the U.S. in the wake of the COVID-19 pandemic, which sparked tensions over sick leave policies, scheduling, safety and other issues.
+Worker discontent has galvanized labor movements at several major companies in the U.S. in the wake of the COVID-19 pandemic, which sparked tensions over sick leave policies, scheduling, safety and other issues.